I am a fan of "Naruto" and have some thoughts about the anime's impact.

 What does he do?

-The only thing a true hero & leader can do, take responsibility for the shortcomings and evils of those he has vowed to protect.
+The only thing a true hero & leader can do is take responsibility for the shortcomings and evils of those he has vowed to protect.
 Ex: Naruto basically consents to let Guren (one of the Raikage's kunoichi) beat him to a pulp (maybe even to death, if that's what it would take to atone for Sasuke's sins).
 In this scene, Naruto truly becomes a hero.

 Because, even though he could kick that kunoichi's ass to kingdom come, he tries to convince her not to hate Sasuke.
 And when talking alone fails, he resorts to violence.
 But it's not violence directed at that kunoichi.
 It's violence directed at Naruto himself as bears responsibility for his friends actions and allows himself to be beaten.
 He does this out of love for both Sasuke AND the kunoichi.
 At that time, Naruto knew he wasn't fighting Guren; he was fighting her hatred.